Networking: Some people truly enjoy it, while others dread the prospect of small talk with strangers.

 “It’s not what you know, it’s who you know.”

-You’ve heard that a million times and it’s true, but maybe not the way you might think.
+I bet you’ve heard that a million times, and it’s true, but maybe not in the way you might think.
 The “who you know” doesn’t necessarily mean knowing a bigwig with all the right connections.
 It might just mean knowing someone who happens to be aware of an open opportunity or a great person for you to meet.
-But where do you find these great connections?
+Yet, where do you find these great connections?

-Here are a few tips to network where you work for great new connections.
+Here are a few networking tips to use where you work for great new connections.

 That seems obvious, right?
-Isn't that the point of business networking?
-But in reality, it’s very easy to get caught up in work and walk around on your daily missions without paying much attention your surroundings, including people.
-Whether it’s in a hallway, an elevator or you happen to notice someone you’ve never talked with at work, just say “Hi” and introduce yourself.
+Isn't that the point of networking?
+In reality, it’s very easy to get caught up in work and walk around on your daily missions without paying much attention your surroundings, including other people.
+Whether it’s in a hallway, an elevator, or you happen to notice someone you’ve never talked to at work, just say “Hi” and introduce yourself.

-Tip: Don’t forget to smile.
-Many of us don’t realize how stern or even grumpy we look while going about our daily business.
+Networking Tip: Don’t forget to smile.
+Many of us don’t realize how stern, or even grumpy, we look while going about our daily business.
 Take a moment to consciously smile before saying hi to someone.
 It makes a big difference, especially when you’re building networks.

-Are you the person who eats lunch at her desk, goes home every day to eat, or maybe heads somewhere quiet with a book?
-There’s nothing wrong with that.
-It’s your time and you are entitled to it.
-But, if you’d like to build your business network where you work, it’s a good idea to put yourself out there for that midday meal on occasion.
+Are you the person who eats lunch at their desk, goes home every day to eat, or maybe heads somewhere quiet with a book?
+There’s nothing wrong with that; It’s your time and you are entitled to it.
+Yet, if you’d like to build your business network where you work, it’s a good idea to occasionally put yourself out there during that midday meal.

 Simply take your lunch and head to the common break room.
 If there are already people there, avoid the temptation to grab a seat in the corner.
 Ask someone if you can sit with them and strike up a conversation.
 Even if you already know these people, it is a good opportunity to talk in a less formal capacity.